youssefaltai/gso/examples/color_switcher/custom_ui/README.md

 ## [`ui/`](ui)
-Module that has all UI elements used in the example.
+Module that has all UI components used in the example.

 ## [`main.py`](main.py)
 The example's entry point.
 Run this file to test the example.